top of page

 You'll have different settings available depending on which iPhone model you have.

-The best video settings available will be on the iPhone XS, which will support:
+The best video settings available will be on the iPhone Pro X, which will support:

 • 1080p HD at 30fps